Takahashi FOA-60Q Review

 The FOA-60Q claims to be perhaps the most perfectly corrected apochromat ever made.
 How does it achieve this?

 The base FOA-60 is already pretty special.
-It uses front surface fluorite along with some kind of special low-dispersion glass mating element and a large air gap to create a doublet that’s competitive with their triplet ortho-apochromats (TOA-130 and 150) for chromatic aberration.
+It uses front surface fluorite along with some kind of special low-dispersion glass mating element and a large air gap (see above) to create a doublet that’s competitive with their triplet ortho-apochromats (TOA-130 and 150) for chromatic aberration.

 The FOA-60 lens cell is large and collimatable (the collimation screws are on the back, hidden by the lens ring).
 The inside is all ridged and blacked like a premium camera lens.